richard-fisher/ramaze/guide/general/sessions.md

     session.resid!

-## The Flash
+## Flashdata

-First of all, this has nothing to do with Adobe's Flash or [The Flash][the flash].
 Flashdata is a form of session data that is removed as soon as the client requests a new resource.
 This means that if something is stored in the flash and the user is redirected the data will be automatically removed.
 One of the things the flash data can be used for is storing notifications that are displayed if a blog post has been saved successfully.
 Storing data in the flash works similar to storing data in the session and can be done by calling the flash object:

     flash[:message] = "Hello, Ramaze!"